YarRuin/LOBAP/README.md

 3. Download LOBAP.zip and LOBAP.apworld from latest release

-4. Extract the zip into your Library of Ruina folder Your folder structure should look like:
+4. Extract the zip into your Library of Ruina folder.
+   Your folder structure should look like:
    Library Of Ruina/BepInEx/...